Thursday, January 28, 2016

 404. ...And Out Come the Wolves (1995) - Rancid

 Still under the independent nurturing of the Epitaph label, Rancid nevertheless dropped their biggest album and mainstream crossover in 1995 with ...And Out Come the Wolves.
-Anyone with a radio station or MTV on back in the day would surely recognize all or at least one of "Top Hat", "Ruby Soho", or "Roots Radicals", but bass players need look no further than the minute and a half opener "Maxwell Murder" for some of the most jaw dropping four-string work you're likely to find on a punk record.
-I'm equally a fan of 2003's Indestructible as "Arrested in Shanghai" woos me ever so much, but I'm still going with the more predictable Rancid pick here as any flaws with Wolves are nigh impossible to find.
+Anyone with a radio station or MTV on back in the day would surely recognize the hits "Top Hat", "Ruby Soho", and "Roots Radicals", but bass players need look no further than the minute and a half opener "Maxwell Murder" for some of the most jaw dropping four-string work that you are likely to find on a punk record.
+I am equally a fan of 2003's Indestructible as "Arrested in Shanghai" woos me ever so much, but I am still going with the more predictable Rancid pick here as any flaws with Wolves are nigh impossible to find.

 403. Anomalies (2005) - Cephalic Carnage

-Without any warning, Denver's Cephalic Carnage delivered an album light-years beyond anything they had done before in 2005's Anomalies.
-Their previous efforts were all sorts of random notes, noise, 808s, and abrasive hogwash that rarely warranted anything cohesive.
-For this one, they brought in no less than six ringers to throw down some guest vocals, Barney Greenway and marvelously Corporate Death the "A-listers".
-But besides all this, front-to-back Anomalies is flawlessly executed and more importantly written, with metalcore parodies that come out ridiculously awesome, bluesy stoner riffs, melody, furious grind, and random song arrangements that coupled with the first decent production they'd yet have, makes it a classic.
-And "Ontogeny of Behavior" speaks for itself.
+Without any warning, Denver's Cephalic Carnage delivered an album light-years beyond anything that they had done before in 2005's Anomalies.
+Their previous efforts were all sorts of random notes, noise, 808s, and abrasive hogwash that rarely warranted further investigation.
+For this one though, they brought in no less than six ringers to throw down some guest vocals, Barney Greenway and marvelously Corporate Death included.
+The record itself is flawlessly executed, with metalcore parodies that come out ridiculously awesome, bluesy stoner riffs, melody, furious grind, and random song arrangements that coupled with the first decent production that they had yet had, makes it a classic.
+"Ontogeny of Behavior" in particular speaks for itself.

-The mere existence of the Traveling Wilburys sounds like the beginning of a joke.
+The mere existence of The Traveling Wilburys sounds like the beginning of a joke.
 "So, Bob Dylan, Roy Orbison, and a Beatle all walk into a studio with Tom Petty and that guy from E.L.O....".
 Coming together at first only for a bit of fun with the intended George Harrison would-be b-side "Handle with Care", all parties involved said "fuck that noise" and instead decided to cut an entire album.
-All ten songs on Vol. 1 feature the same drum groove by Buster Sidebury (Jim Kelter) and all ten of them sound like they belong on a greatest hits album.
-Dylan's "Dirty World" would be the funniest and along with the album spawning single, Orbison's "Not Alone Anymore" the best.
-The later is primarily due to his voice which is made even more incredible sounding with his rather, "yeah, I guess they can sing too" bandmates.
+Each song on Vol. 1 feature the same drum groove by Buster Sidebury (Jim Kelter), and all ten of them sound like they belong on a greatest hits album.
+Dylan's "Dirty World" would be the funniest and along with the album spawning single, Orbison's "Not Alone Any More" the best.
+The later is primarily due to his voice, which is made even more incredible sounding with his rather, "yeah, I guess they can sing too" bandmates.

 401. Danzig IV (1994) - Danzig

 For their forth and last to feature the original line-up of John Christ, Eerie Von, and Chuck Biscuits, along with good ole Glenn, Danzig tweaked-up their much evil blues sound more than ever.
-Perhaps fueled by the experimental, instrumental Black Aria album that Glenn did solo two years previously, Danzig IV takes some chances with instruments besides guitar, bass, and drums and a more industrial vibe hither and tither.
-More studio trickery was used as well, the brilliant "Can't Speak" coming about by playing the guitars for "Let It Be Captured" backwards.
-"Dominion" and "Stalker Song" are two of their spookiest and the final, 66th track "Invocation" is literally a demon invocation.
-IV ushers in more darkness in place of just the blues and the results are the last classic Danzig album.
+Perhaps fueled by the experimental instrumental Black Aria album that Glenn did solo two years previously, Danzig IV takes some chances with instruments besides guitar, bass, and drums, as well as a more industrial vibe hither and tither.
+More studio trickery was also used, the brilliant "Can't Speak" coming about by playing the guitars for "Let It Be Captured" backwards.
+"Dominion" and "Stalker Song" are two of their spookiest, plus the final, 66th track "Invocation" is literally a demon invocation.
+IV ushers in more darkness in place of just the blues, and the results represent the last classic Danzig album.

 No comments: